 2013-14 Innovative Teaching Showcase.

 This year’s Innovative Teaching Showcase theme, “Blended Learning: The Best of Both Worlds,” seeks to honor faculty who have designed exemplar courses that capitalize on an effective blend of face-to-face and web-based instruction.
 This kind of instruction has the potential to make the student learning experience reflective of real-world technologies and collaborations, use student and instructor time innovatively, integrate digital citizenship and information literacy into coursework, and provide equitable opportunities for interaction, feedback, and engagement.
-Soon, we will learn more about the ways the following instructors at WWU have implemented this approach:
+Through this year's Showcase we will learn more about the ways the following instructors at WWU have implemented this approach:

 Nominees are selected by the CIIA Advisory Board for inclusion in each year's Innovative Teaching Showcase.
 Selected instructors work with the CIIA to develop the resource through the end of Spring Quarter.